ajaxm/MultiVerse/README.md

 ### Phase 3: Navigation and Page Style (1 day)
 * Persistent navigation sidebar: Home, Archive, New, Logout
 * Separate archive and home pages
-* Endless scrolling for homepage
+* Endless scrolling implementation
-* Basic page design and arrangement
+* Basic cleanup of page design

 *At the end of Phase 3, Poems are separated by completion status (in Home or Archive).*